gaak99/oxly/README.md

 # Intro
 oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-like cli/flow.

-So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, 3-way auto-merge revisions and resolve-conflicts if necessary, and push merged file to Dropbox.
+So you can edit and save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, 3-way auto-merge revisions and resolve-conflicts (if necessary), and push merged file to Dropbox.

 The `merge` cmd uses diff3 and will try to auto-merge.
 If it can't auto-merge all hunks the conflicts can be resolved by hand with emacs ediff-merge-with-ancestor (nice UI) or $EDITOR the diff3 output.